gifale95/BERG/docs/models/model_cards/fmri-tuckute_2024-GPT2_XL.rst

         show_progress=True
     )

-    # The in silico fMRI responses will be a pandas.DataFrame of shape:
+    # The in silico fMRI responses will be a numpy.ndarray of shape:
     # (n_sentences, n_rois)
     # where:
     # - n_sentences: Number of input sentences.
     # - n_rois: Number of ROIs in the output (6 by default, or fewer if ROI selection is applied).
-    #   Default ROIs (in order):
+    #   Default ROI order (when no selection is specified):
     #   - lang_LH_AntTemp: Anterior temporal lobe
     #   - lang_LH_IFG: Inferior frontal gyrus
     #   - lang_LH_IFGorb: Inferior frontal gyrus orbitalis